 Stay at the homey Alpaca Inn, right in town, or the historic adults-only Riverside Hot Springs Inn & Spa.

-For vacation rentals, stay at this super cute cabin right by town, this country retreat cabin, or the Naughty Pine, a sweet two-bedroom house in town.
+For vacation rentals, stay at this super cute cabin right by town or the Naughty Pine, a sweet two-bedroom house in town.

 Maple Grove Accommodation